Battle of al-Harra: Prelude

 Uthman ibn Muhammad was unable to control the growing opposition to Umayyad rule.
 According to the historian al-Mada'ini (d.
 843), the inaugurating act of rebellion by the Medinans occurred during a gathering in the mosque where the attendees each tossed an article of clothing, such as a turban or a shoe, an Arab custom symbolizing a severing of ties, to renounce their allegiance to Yazid.
 According to the historian Abu Mikhnaf (d.
 774), the first act of rebellion by the Medinans was giving allegiance to Ibn Hanzala.
 Afterward, they assaulted the Umayyads and their supporters in the city, together about 1,000-strong, who fled to the quarter of their leading elder, Marwan ibn al-Hakam.
 The latter sent urgent requests for assistance from Yazid, who dispatched an army to suppress the opposition from both the Medinans and Ibn al-Zubayr.

 According to alternative accounts by al-Ya'qubi and al-Waqidi (d.
-823), for up to a month leading to the battle, several attempts by the chief of Yazid's estates in Medina, Ibn Mina, to collect the crops for the caliph were disrupted by the estates' former owners, in particular from the Ansarite Balharith clan.
+823), for up to a month leading to the battle, several attempts by the chief of Yazid's estates in Medina, Ibn Mina, to collect the crops for the caliph were disrupted by the estates' former owners, in particular from the Ansarite Banu al-Harith clan.
 Uthman ibn Muhammad responded by assigning a guard force to help Ibn Mina and his men gather the crops.
 They were met by a group of Ansar and Quraysh, who refused to allow the Umayyads' men to proceed with their work.
 Uthman ibn Muhammad then requested intervention by Yazid, who dispatched an expedition against the townspeople of Medina.
 In these accounts, the Medinans expelled and pelted the Umayyads with stones in response to Uthman ibn Muhammad's rebukes to their leaders for barring the caliph's men from the estates.